Sports cream overdose

 - Mild burn (in extremely high doses)

-If the cream was swallowed or placed in the eyes, seek immediate medical treatment.
+If the cream was swallowed or placed in the eyes, seek medical treatment right away.
 Flush the eyes with water and remove any cream that remains on the skin.
-Do NOT make the person throw up unless told to do so by poison control or a health care professional.
+DO NOT make the person throw up unless poison control or a health care provider tells you to.

 Before Calling Emergency

 - The name of the product (ingredients and strength, if known)

 Your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
 This national hotline number will let you talk to experts in poisoning.
 They will give you further instructions.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

 Take the container with you to the hospital, if possible.